Written by Dalene Heck

 I remember while growing up in northern Alberta, I’d often hear my mom’s voice yell out from across the house: “Girls!
 The northern lights are out again!”

 My sisters and I would most often ignore the call and turn back to whatever we happened to be watching, reading, or doing.
 Been there, seen that.
-It never once occurred to me, in the 18 years that I spent living north of the 55th parallel, that seeing the aurora borealis was such a privileged experience.
+In the 18 years that I spent living north of the 55th parallel, it never occurred to me that seeing the aurora borealis was such a privileged experience.
 And it never occurred to me to savour every available moment to watch them dance across the sky.

-Not until I moved away, and until I met people from around the world hearing them declare their bucket list item of seeing the northern lights, did I realize what a wondrous phenomenon it really is.
-As Albertans, we may have to put up with devastatingly cold winters and ferocious grizzly bears, but we certainly are fortunate to have the opportunity to see bright lights dance across dark skies, along with another great number of natural wonders in Alberta.
+Not until I moved away and met people from around the world, hearing them declare their bucket list item of seeing the northern lights did I realize what a wondrous phenomenon it is.
+Of course, as Albertans, we may have to deal with devastatingly cold winters and ferocious grizzly bears.
+Still, we certainly are fortunate to have the opportunity to see bright lights dance across dark skies, along with another significant number of natural wonders in Alberta.

 How to see 8 incredible natural wonders in Alberta